aaronpxavier/ubpilots/README.md

  The option to confirm flight log submissions will be in the admin menu which will be available through a drop down on the nav bar once you login with the appropriate credentials.
  Admin users also have the option to delete or edit log entries.

-**Anyone testing the app should reach out to us on gitter for the admin credentials.**

 ## Production Site (Non Tech User)
 [UBPilots Site](https://ubpilots.com/)